Wanaiysha/mppnp/README.md

  ```
 mpirun -np 8 ./mppnp.exe
  ```
 If everthing works out.
 You will see 3 output SE files.
 You are good to go to install mppnp in the HPC cluster to run them much effieciently.
-Ask your IT to install openMPI into your work space.The rest would be the same.Use any jobscripts to send job to your HPC
+Ask your IT to install openMPI into your work space.The rest would be the same.Use any jobscripts to send job to your HPC.
+*A bit of a reminder to myself.I used this for BLASLIB in Eddie HPC cluster BLASLIB=-L/lib64/libopenblas
  ```
 ./jobs.ssh !replace with you job script
  ```